...

 Iron is another essential mineral that has several benefits.
 Our body needs iron to produce red blood cells that deliver oxygen to the rest of the body.
 It also helps boost the immune system and supports proper cell growth.

-A scarcity of iron in your diet can lead to anemia, which causes fatigue, shortness of breath, and a weak immune system.
-Women of childbearing age may be more prone to an iron deficiency due to blood loss from monthly menstruation.
+A diet deficient in iron can lead to anemia, which causes fatigue, shortness of breath, and a weak immune system.
+Women of childbearing age may be more prone to iron deficiency due to blood loss from monthly menstruation.

 Vitamin D

 Vitamin D, or the sunshine vitamin, is essential in keeping bones strong and healthy.
 It also supports cell growth and the immune system and plays a significant part in mood control.
-Depression and anxiety can be symptoms of a severe lack of vitamin D. This vitamin is essential for helping to prevent osteoporosis too.
+Depression and anxiety can be symptoms of a severe lack of vitamin D. This vitamin is also essential for helping to prevent osteoporosis.

-The critical function of vitamin D is to ensure that calcium gets absorbed by the body.
+Vitamin D’s critical function is to ensure that the body absorbs calcium.
 We produce vitamin D when we get enough sunshine or eat foods rich in vitamin D, such as eggs, tuna, or mushrooms.
-Senior-aged women have a higher need for vitamin D, which is why many need supplementation.
+Senior-aged women have a higher need for vitamin D, so many need supplementation.

 Calcium

 Aided by vitamin D and magnesium, calcium is the primary building block of bones and teeth.
-Aside from healthy bones, calcium helps keep muscles strong and support the nervous system and blood circulation.
+In addition to healthy bones, calcium helps keep muscles strong and supports the nervous system and blood circulation.

 Menopausal women often need additional calcium, as low estrogen accelerates bone loss.
 Pregnant women and lactating mothers need adequate calcium to provide for themselves and their babies in these demanding circumstances.